 - Spherical equivalent of the refractive error demonstrating more than 8 diopters of myopia

-- Preoperative refractive error that exceeds 8 diopters of myopia, for patients who have undergone prior refractive or cataract surgery in the study eye
+- Preoperative refractive error that exceeds 8 diopters of myopia, for participants who have undergone prior refractive or cataract surgery in the study eye

 - Intraocular surgery (including cataract surgery) within 3 months preceding the enrollment visit